 On October 21, 2015, Xu Tang entered into a stock purchase agreement whereby he collectively sold 3,260,000 shares of the Company's Common Stock to eight persons using private funds to purchase the shares.
 This represents 49.5% of the Company's outstanding common stock and represents a material change in control of the Company's ownership.
-Buyers include eight unrelated persons.
+Buyers include Shuqin Xu (who now owns 19.7% of the Company), Tianzeng Xu and Youjuan Xiong (who now each own 7.5% of the Company) and five other unrelated persons.
 To the Company's knowledge, there are no arrangements or understandings among members of both the former and new control groups and their associates with respect to election of directors or other matters.